gematik/app-Tiger/tiger-standalone-proxy/README.md

     # Limits the rbel-Buffer to approximately this size.
     # Note: When Rbel-Analysis is done the size WILL vastly exceed this limit!
     activateRbelParsing: true
     # If set to false disables traffic-analysis by Rbel.
-This will not impeed proxy-forwarding nor
+This will not impede proxy-forwarding nor
     # the traffic-endpoints.
     localResources: true
     # This will share the WebUI-Resources (various CSS-files) from the tiger-proxy